Configuring Salesforce Security — A Step-by-Step Process

-This post outlines a step-by-step process to Salesforce security configuration.
+This post provides a clear, step-by-step guide to configuring Salesforce security in a structured manner.

 Before you begin

-• Understand key Salesforce security concepts — brief descriptions with documentation links are provided below.
+• Familiarize Yourself with Key Salesforce Security Concepts — Brief descriptions with documentation links are provided below.

-• Understand organization structure and establish high-level user stories who needs to have access to what.
+• Understand Your Organization’s Structure — Identify key user roles and departments, and establish high-level user stories to determine who needs access to what.

-The table below summarizes key Salesforce concepts related to security configuration:
+The table below provides an overview of key Salesforce concepts related to security configuration:

 Object